UBCSailbot/docs/docs/reference/cpp/differences.md

 you are able to write standard C code for a C++ program without issues.
 However, doing so ignores a lot of the benefits and reasons to use C++.

+!!! note
+    Function definitions and declarations shown on this page will often look like `type function_name(void);`.
+This is standard in C to denote no parameters.
+In C++, it is considered better practice to use `type function_name();` without the void.
+There is some nuance to this which you can read about [here](https://softwareengineering.stackexchange.com/questions/286490/what-is-the-difference-between-function-and-functionvoid).

 ## Classes and Structs

 In C structs can only contain member variables, but in C++ structs are basically classes but with a default member